-An amendment, on the other hand, is a product that improves the physical characteristics of the soil.
+On the other hand, an amendment is a product that improves the physical characteristics of the soil.
 For example, adding compost improves drainage on clay soil and water retention on sandy soil.

 In a nutshell, a fertilizer improves soil chemically (nutrients) while an amendment improves soil physically (texture, color, structure).

-An organic product is made of living organisms that eventually die and decompose in nature.
-A natural product, on the other hand, is made of materials that are found in nature but are not living organisms, such as salts and minerals.
+An organic product contains elements that eventually decompose in nature.
+On the other hand, a natural product includes materials found in nature but does not contain carbon-containing compounds, such as salts and minerals.

 Gorton’s Solution with Humic and Fulvic Acids

-When Gorton’s solution came to my hand, it rose my curiosity about the humic and fulvic acids added.
+When Gorton’s solution came to my hand, it raised my curiosity about the humic and fulvic acids added.
 I had to look them up and understand their involvement with plant life.